Wireless USB: Changes to USB

-The replacement of copper wires in the bus layer introduces ambiguity in the actual state of host-device connections and, even more importantly, potentially exposes communications fully to any other device within the propagation range, whereas they were reasonably secure over the wire.
-Hence an explicit secure relationship must be established.
-For this, the bus and device layers incorporate the necessary resources for use by the function layer.
-Every W-USB transmission is encrypted by the bus layer without impairing layer-to-layer horizontal communication.
+Replacing copper wires in the bus layer introduces uncertainty about the actual state of host–device connections and, more importantly, exposes communications to any device within the signal's range, whereas wired connections were comparatively secure.
+Therefore, an explicit secure relationship must be established.
+To enable this, the bus and device layers provide the necessary resources for the function layer.
+Each W-USB transmission is encrypted by the bus layer without disrupting communication between layers.

 The bus follows a TDMA-based polling approach supervised by the host.
-A transfer is formed by three parts: token, data and handshake.
+A transfer is formed by three parts: a token, data, and a handshake.
 For efficiency reasons, several tokens containing timing information for the devices can be grouped into one, thus forming transaction groups.
 Flow control and packet sizes are adjusted for power efficiency, while respecting the high-level pipe model of communication between source and destination.

 Even preserving the USB model typical error rates in wireless media require modifications in the mechanisms used to achieve said model: among others, data handshakes and buffering.

 UWB defines both PHY and MAC layers, which need to be integrated in the W-USB model.
 In particular, MAC is joined with the logical link control (LLC) sublayer to form the link layer, responsible for encryption/decryption, PHY error management and synchronization, while PHY itself covers the correctness of headers, not payloads.